revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/12-Routing.md

 ---

-9. What is the use of `RoutingModule` in Angular?
+9.What is the use of `RoutingModule` in Angular?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)